Beaches on the North West Side

 Rodgers Beach (Sereo Colorado, near Baby Beach)

-This soft, white sand beach is located close to Baby Beach on the island's eastern tip.
+This soft, white sand beach is located close to Baby Beach on the island's southern tip.
 Swimming is excellent here in reef-protected water, and the trade winds will keep beach bunnies cool.
 Coral formations are popular with snorkelers, and there is usually live entertainment at the water's edge.
 No facilities.
 Accessible by taxi or car.